gilgoldzweig/Gencycler/README.md

 `customRecyclerAdapter.isNotEmpty()`

- More functions and fetures will come in the feutre follow me on github and receive updates as soon as i make them.
+ More functions and features will come in the future follow me on GitHub and receive updates as soon as I make them.

 MIT License